SomthingInteresting/bank-tech-test/README.md

 - Create unit tests for each class and method.
 - Use SRP to keep classes and methods small and testable.

-Completed so far:
+## Completed:

 1. The BankAccount class is interactable via a REPL like Node.
 2. Deposit and withdrawal methods are implemented with necessary validations.
 3. All data (transactions) are being kept in memory.
 4. The error cases have been handled, like trying to withdraw more money than the balance or depositing or withdrawing an invalid amount.

-To do:

-1. Implement the printStatement method to display the statement.
+5. Implement the format method to display the statement.
-2. Format the output of the printStatement method to match the provided format.
+6. Format the output of the printStatement method to match the provided format.
-3. Format the timestamp for each transaction to be able to print the date in the statement.
+7. Format the timestamp for each transaction to be able to print the date in the statement.

-Learning resources:
+## Learning resources:

 - [Private methods in JavaScript](https://www.javascripttutorial.net/javascript-private-methods/)